agrimes23/Portfolio-frontend/README.md

 Some of this site's features include:
 - Downloadable Resume (PDF)
 - Dynamic styling on a majority of screen sizes
-- turns in to hamburger menu on smaller screens
+- Nav turns in to hamburger menu on smaller screens
 - Coming soon: mobile projects display videos from Cloudify

 ## Tech Stack